aicubeKruz/aicube-embedding2embedding/README.md

 5. Submit pull request

 ### License
-This project is proprietary to **AICUBE TECHNOLOGY** and uses proprietary technologies.
+This project is proprietary to **AICUBE TECHNOLOGY LLC** and uses advanced open-source technologies.

 ---

-**Developed by AICUBE TECHNOLOGY**
+**Developed by AICUBE TECHNOLOGY LLC LLC**
-Powered by Qube LCM Model, Qube Neural Memory, Qube Agentic Workflows, and Qube Computer Vision
+Powered by FastAPI, PyTorch, MLP Neural Networks, and Advanced ML Algorithms